cda-tum/mqt-problemsolver/README.md

 The implementation of the approach can be found under `resource_estimation/error_budget_optimization`.
 An example usage of the implementation is shown in the `example_use.ipynb` notebook.

+# Quantum Circuit Optimization for the Fault-Tolerance Era: Do We Have to Start from Scratch?

+Translating quantum circuits into a device's native gate set often increases gate count, amplifying noise in today's error-prone Noisy Intermediate-Scale Quantum (NISQ) devices.
+Although optimizations exist to reduce gate counts, scaling to larger qubit and circuit sizes will see hardware errors dominate, blocking industrial-scale use.
+Error correction can enable Fault-Tolerant Quantum Computing (FTQC) but demands massive qubit overheads, often tens of thousands for small problems.

+This motivates FTQC-oriented optimization techniques and raises the question: can NISQ techniques be adapted, or must new ones be developed?
+We address this question by evaluating Qiskit and TKET optimization passes on benchmark circuits from MQT Bench.
+As tools to directly design and evaluate fault-tolerant quantum circuit instances, we use resource estimation to assess FTQC requirements.

+The implementation of the approach can be found under `resource_estimation/ft_optimization`.

 # Usage

 MQT ProblemSolver is available via [PyPI](https://pypi.org/project/mqt.problemsolver/):